Bangladesh says it's hosting over a million Rohingya

 Rights groups have expressed concerns about the pace of the process, particularly as Rohingya are still fleeing Rakhine.

-"With memories of rape, killing and torture still fresh in the minds of Rohingya refugees, plans for their return to Myanmar are alarmingly premature," James Gomez, Amnesty International's regional director for Southeast Asia and the Pacific, said on Tuesday.
+"With memories of rape, killing and torture still fresh in the minds of Rohingya refugees, plans for their return to Myanmar are alarmingly premature," James Gomez, Amnesty International's regional director for Southeast Asia and the Pacific, said yesterday.